 In Class 10 History, students learn more about important events that has shaped our present.
 They learn about World War I and II, The Great Depression, Nationalism etc. Students struggle a lot while studying History as this subject is considered boring and unimportant.
-NTSE Guru Team believes that students must know and understand the struggle of their ancestors’; they must know the important role each and every country played to make this world what it is today.
+NTSE Guru Team believes that students must know and understand the struggle of their ancestors; they must know the important role each and every country played to make this world what it is today.
 Schools lack skilled teachers for subjects like History.
 Sometimes this subject gets really confusing and difficult to understand for the students.
-Therefore, NTSE Guru has found the solution for this problem.
+Therefore, NTSE Guru has brought detailed NCERT Solutions for class 10 history.
 Our experts have not only compiled NCERT questions and answers but have also developed interesting video lectures to make every student love History.
 Below are all the complied questions and answers that would help you remember the events better.

 Write in brief